By Laurie Maemura

 “It took me months for me to trust them.
 I was back with them but it wasn’t how I had imagined,” he said.
 The housing was cramped which made him miss El Salvador and made navigating hard just as it is today.

 Zamora was inspired to be a poet when he saw Spanish and English on the same page the first time, side by side in the book called, “Twenty Love Poems and a Song of Despair” by Pablo Neruda.

 “That had an impact on me,” he recalled.
 “In that book Pablo Neruda describes growing up in a small coastal rural town with mountains.
 He was 17 when he wrote it.
 I must have been 17 when I was reading it,” he said.

 Up until he was 20 years old, Zamora was undocumented and couldn’t qualify for most things.
-Because Trump is trying to faze out DACA, Zamora said “now I’m f**kng freaking out again.
+Because Trump is trying to faze out DACA and individuals who qualify for Temporary Protected Status (TPS).
+Zamora who has a type of TPS status said, “now I’m f**kng freaking out again.
 My card expires in March.
 So I might turn back to my word and actually get married.
 Like f**k it!” as the audience laughed.

 When a student asked if the pressure, worry and depression is worth living here, Zamora gave a firm answer.
 “Yeah, what’s the other option?
 El Salvador is murdering more people now than war time.
 And that’s the thing.
 Stop calling immigrants immigrants.
 We’re refugees — political [and] economical.
 We’re here not because we want to be in this country but we had to.
 So it is worth it,” he said.